Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Numerical Results

-To study the effect of driving velocity on NOMA-based computation offloading, Figure~\ref{queue-velocity} plots the average queue length at the vehicles versus the velocity $v$ under different offloading schemes.
-The weighting factor $V$ is set to $1\times10^{12}$ for all velocities.
+To study the effect of driving velocity on NOMA-based computation offloading, Figure~\ref{queue-velocity} plots the average maximum queue length over 10000 TSs at vehicles versus the velocity $v$ under different offloading schemes.
+The weighting factor $V$ and the channel estimation error variance $\sigma_h^2$ are set to $1\times10^{-8}$ and $1\times10^{-16}$ for all velocities, respectively.
 Intuitively, the average queue length is expected to increase with the velocity $v$ for both NOMA-based and OMA-based offloading.
-This is because the spacing among vehicles becomes higher for a higher velocity, which reduces the offloading probability at the same weighting factor $V$.
+This is because the spacing among vehicles becomes larger for a higher velocity, which reduces the offloading probability at the same weighting factor $V$.
 Moreover, the performance gap between NOMA-based and OMA-based offloading is reduced upon increasing the velocity $v$, which would tend to zero for a sufficiently large velocity $v$.
 Explicitly, computation offloading will seldom be used over long distances.

-Furthermore, the average energy consumption at the vehicles versus velocity $v$ under different offloading schemes is plotted in Fig. \ref{energy-velocity}.
-Naturally, the average energy consumption of the local computing scheme is the lowest, because all data is processed locally, which does not require any energy for communications.
-The NOMA-based offloading scheme conveys more data than OMA, hence it dissipates more energy.
-Moreover, it can be seen from Fig. \ref{energy-velocity} that the average energy dissipation will increase first, and then decrease beyond about $140$ km/h for both NOMA-based and OMA-based computation offloading.
-Explicitly, it is increased first, owing to the increased spacing between vehicles, which requires increased transmit power.
-However, when the velocity is above $140$ km/h, the offloading probability will sharply decrease, hence reducing the transmit energy dissipation.

-In order to quantify the benefits of NOMA-based computation offloading, we consider the value of $1/2\overline{Q}(t)^2+V\overline{E}^{(\textrm{total})}(t)$ as the metric of quantifying the merits of different offloading schemes, which reflects the queue length vs. energy consumption trade-offs.
-A smaller value of $1/2\overline{Q}(t)^2+V\overline{E}^{(\textrm{total})}(t)$ indicates a better overall performance.
-In Fig. \ref{weight-velocity}, we portray the metric versus velocity $v$.
-As expected, the NOMA-based offloading scheme outperforms both the OMA-based offloading scheme and the local computing scheme due to the higher energy efficiency of NOMA.
-Furthermore, the performance gap between NOMA-based and OMA-based offloading diminishes upon increasing the velocity.